 Although the growth hacking activity is complex and dependent on many variables, such as the type of product, the target to be reached, the sector in which it operates, etc., there are a number of tools that can simplify the work of Growth Hackers, as very effective tools of analysis.

-A common tool for growth hacking is the exploitation of data to target the audience and maximize the conversion of potential customers.
+A common tool for growth hacking is the exploitation of data to target the audience and maximise the conversion of potential customers.

 GROWTH HACKING MARKETING STRATEGIES